KUSENTEI!

 26 April 1943:

-At 0830, CH-34 departs Palau with destroyers URAKAZE and AMATSUKAZE and CH-26 escorting convoy "Wewak No. 3" consisting of SHINSEI MARU No. 1, BUNZAN, HANKOW and HOFUKU MARUs, HAKUTETSU MARU No. 13 and SAN FRANSICO MARU.
+At 0830, CH-34 departs Palau with destroyers URAKAZE and AMATSUKAZE and CH-26 escorting convoy "Wewak No. 3" consisting of SHINSEI MARU No. 1, BUNZAN, HANKOW and HOFUKU MARUs, HAKUTETSU MARU No. 13 and SAN FRANCISCO MARU.
 The ships are carrying 6,000 soldiers of the 41st Infantry Division and ammunition, provisions, aircraft and supplies.

 30 April 1943: